 This professional mission has brought Michael to exciting and eclectic venues worldwide such as Carnegie-Weill Hall (New York, NY); Bemberg Museum (Toulouse, France); Artown Music Festival (Reno, NV); Northrop Auditorium (Minneapolis, MN); Baltimore Theatre Project (Baltimore, MD); Mission Santa Clara de Asis (Santa Clara, CA); and the historic Auditorium de la Salle du Dome (Carcassonne, France).
-Highlights from recent seasons include a two-week tour as soloist with the Tahoe Symphony Orchestra, and a residency with the ARTIST Academy of Music in Maryland.
-A champion of the interactive concert experience, Michael often incorporates live, unscripted program notes into his recitals, adding a personalized touch widely appreciated by presenters and audiences alike.
+Highlights from recent seasons include a two-week tour as soloist with the Tahoe Symphony Orchestra as well as numerous appearances on the local Baltimore-Washington circuit.
+A champion of the interactive concert experience, Michael frequently delivers live, unscripted program notes from the stage, adding a personalized touch widely appreciated by presenters and audiences alike.

 Alongside his performance résumé, Michael devotes considerable energy to his other great passion: teaching college and pre-college musicians.
 He is currently a full-time faculty member at the Peabody Institute of Johns Hopkins University, where he holds dual appointments in the Preparatory and Conservatory divisions.
 Prior to this, he taught at the University of Maryland--College Park and private and group classes at the International School of Music in Washington, D.C.
 His students are frequent competition winners and have been accepted at prestigious festivals and collegiate music programs.